cloudmesh-community/book/chapters/msg/graphql.md

         return Repository.objects.all()
 ```

-Now if you try to query repositories from GraphQL, you will see this error
+Now if you try to query our repositories from GraphQL, you will see this error

 ```json
 {